miladxdev/color-picker-app/README.md

 - [Live Demo](https://miladxdev.github.io/color-tool-app)

-this Singel page application alows you to pick RGB colors and get RGB/HEX/HSL color codes and save your favorite color locally.
+This singel page application alows you to pick RGB colors and then get RGB/HEX/HSL color codes and save your favorite color locally.

 ### Built With